senasaccount/Data-Analysis-of-Gamers-Mental-Health/README.md

 Gaming Styles: Examine the impact of gaming styles on the mental health of extended gamers.

 # License
-This dataset is provided under the Creative Commons Attribution 4.0 International License.
+This project is provided under the MIT License.